climateaction-tech/grid-aware-software/README.md

 ## Sections

-This body of work have been broken down into 6 distinct sections:
+This body of work is divided into 6 distinct sections:

 - [Houston, we have a problem](we-have-a-problem.md)
 - [What software engineers need to know about how the grid works](how-the-grid-works.md)